 Pier locations and what's available at each terminal.

-Cruise ships in Victoria dock at Ogden Point, a deep-sea berth that can handle up to three cruise ships at a time.
-It is located approximately 3 kilometers (1.8 miles) from downtown Victoria, but taxis and shuttle buses are readily available.
-Also at the port, you will find a currency exchange and gift shops.
+Cruise ships dock at Ogden Point — a deep-sea berth that can handle up to three cruise ships simultaneously.
+Located approximately 3 kilometres (1.8 miles) from downtown Victoria, the pier has a currency exchange and gift shops on-site.

 Getting Around Victoria, British Columbia